brygotti/lesfraisestagada/analysis.md

 #### Accounting for the influence of the graph

-As we saw in our first naive analysis, the click count metric, even when scaled by the number of articles per country or by the number of outgoing links, is not a good proxy for analyzing the players intentions.
+As we saw in the two parts above, the click count metric, even when scaled by the number of articles per country or by the number of outgoing links, is still not a good enough proxy for analyzing the players intentions.
 Indeed, it seems to be heavily influenced by the graph's structure.
-We will now explore how we can account for this influence and remove it as much as possible.
+We need something more advanced to account for this influence.
+So now let's jump into the next section !

 #### What variables influence the click count?